Avatar

 Exclusions

-● Anything that has not been covered in the inclusions mentioned above
+• Anything not mentioned in the inclusions above.

 THINGS TO CARRY